Sustainable Development Goals

 Impacts generated

-The Co Galapagos Project has had a deep and significant impact in the province, fulfilling its mission of promoting collaboration to achieve the SDG Agenda 2030.
-It has achieved tangible progress in the 40 priority goals of the SDGs, through the active participation of various actors, including researchers, local community leaders and young Galapagos people.
+The Co-Galapagos Project has had a profound and meaningful impact in the province, successfully fulfilling its mission of promoting collaboration to achieve the SDG Agenda 2030.
+The project has made tangible progress toward the 40 priority goals of the SDGs through the active participation of various stakeholders, including researchers, local community leaders, and young Galapagos residents.

-As of December 2023, through the initiative, we support 15 community project leaders and 20 interns, who benefit from the new skills they have acquired through paid work experience related to advancing the SDG goals.
-Another 10 potential community project leaders received training and advice.
+As of today, through this initiative, we have supported 18 community project leaders and 23 interns who have benefited from the new skills they acquired through paid work experience aimed at advancing the SDG goals.
+An additional 11 potential community project leaders received training and guidance.

 Ongoing projects

-These results demonstrate FUNCAVID's commitment to improving social well-being in a sustainable manner and in harmony with the conservation of Galapagos biodiversity, through an approach focused on the empowerment of the local community.
+These achievements demonstrate FUNCAVID’s commitment to improving social well-being sustainably and in harmony with the conservation of Galapagos biodiversity, using an approach focused on empowering local communities.

 Executed projects